Alden King

 Mo Spooner

-Mo Spooner attended the Alaska Federation of Natives (AFN) 2024 convention and created a heartfelt short film documenting their experience and its significance as an Indigenous youth.
-The video highlights the stories and cultural elements showcased at AFN, with Mo sharing their feelings about the positive impact events like AFN have on their life.
-Their reflections emphasize how gatherings like AFN help Indigenous youth connect with their heritage, embrace their community, heal generational trauma, and feel empowered to actively contribute.
+Mo Spooner attended the Alaska Federation of Natives (AFN) 2024 convention and created a heartfelt short film documenting his experience and its significance as an Indigenous youth.
+The video highlights the stories and cultural elements showcased at AFN, with Mo sharing his feelings about the positive impact events like AFN have on his life.
+Mo’s reflections emphasize how gatherings like AFN help Indigenous youth connect with their heritage, embrace their community, heal generational trauma, and feel empowered to actively contribute.
 Mo’s transparency, vulnerability, intelligence, and compassion shine through, illustrating the profound importance of celebrating culture and heritage.
-Their film beautifully captures the human impact of AFN and other Indigenous-led initiatives.
+His film beautifully captures the human impact of AFN and other Indigenous-led initiatives.

 Watch Video:https://youtu.be/ZOcEwiQCG-8